What is the best lipstick shade for you?

 Now that you know your skin tone, you need to know which shades will complement your colouring.

-Warm skin tones will work well with blue and purple tones.
-So, if picking a pink or red, opt for one that has those undertones running through it.
+Warm skin tones (golden and olive hues) work well with blue and purple undertones.
+So, if you're picking a pink or red, opt for these undertones and look for brick reds, terracotta browns or raspberry pinks.

-Cool skin tones go hand in hand with warmer shades.
-Think orangey reds, plum purples and rich browns.
+Cool skin tones (pink and red hues) go hand in hand with warmer shades.
+Think orangey red, plum purples and rich browns for standout lips.

-Having a neutral skin tone basically gives you free reign of colours - you lucky thing!
+Having a neutral skin tone (a mix of pink and yellow hues), basically gives you free reign of lipstick shades, from peachy nudes to rocket fire reds – you lucky thing!

 Believe it or not but the finish can be just as important as the colour.